 When you do a degree in health, you don’t learn how to write.
 You learn how to tick the boxes for reports, and more academic writing.
 But you do not learn how to write for your clients.
 How to translate medical and research gobbledygook into everyday English.
 If you write like a scientist, you’re not helping your clients.

-That’s where a 1 on 1 workshop can help you to write your own work in the future.
+That’s where a workshop can help you to write your own work in the future.
 We can cover topics such as:

 - How to structure an article